MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-alternate-keys-reference-records.md

 Information in this topic will help you choose which designer you can use.

-You should use the [PowerApps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) to create alternate keys unless you need to address any of the following requirements:
+You should use the [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) to create alternate keys unless you need to address any of the following requirements:

 - Create an alternate key within a solution other than the Common Data Service default solution
 - You want to easily track the system job created that tracks the progress of creating the supporting indexes